2005–2006 Thai political crisis: $1.88 billion Shin Corporation transaction

-On Monday, 23 January 2006, three days after new Thai Telecommunication Act (2006) passed on Friday, 20 January, his family sold all stake in Shin Corporation, a leading communication company in Thailand, to Temasek Holdings with tax liability exemption.
+On Monday, 23 January 2006, three days after the Thai Telecommunication Act (2006) passed on Friday, 20 January, Thaksin's family sold all stake in Shin Corporation, a leading communication company in Thailand, to Temasek Holdings with tax liability exemption.
 The families of Thaksin and his wife netted about 73 billion baht (about US$1.88 billion) tax-free from the buyout, using a regulation that individuals (as opposed to corporations) who sell shares on the stock exchange pay no capital gains tax.

 The Thailand Securities and Exchange Commission investigated the transaction.
 "The investigation concluded that Prime Minister Thaksin Shinawatra and his daughter Pinthongta are clear from all wrongdoing," said SEC secretary-general Thirachai Phuvanatnaranubala on 23 February 2006.
-However, the SEC did find that Thaksin's son, Panthongtae, violated rules with regard to information disclosure and public tender offers in transactions between 2000 and 2002.
+However, the SEC did find that Thaksin's son, Panthongtae, violated rules regarding information disclosure and public tender offers in transactions between 2000 and 2002.
 He was fined 6 million THB (about US$150,000).
 "The case is not severe because Panthongtae did inform the SEC but his report was not totally correct" said the SEC's deputy chief Prasong Vinaiphat.

 Allegations of insider trading by the Shinawatras, executives, and major shareholders were also investigated.
 No irregularities were found.
 The military junta later reopened the investigations.

 The transactions have made the Prime Minister the target of accusations that he was selling an asset of national importance to a foreign entity, and hence selling out his nation.
 The Democrat party spokesman called Thaksin worse than Saddam Hussein for not protecting the Thai economy from foreigners: "Dictator Saddam, though a brutal tyrant, still fought the superpower for the Iraqi motherland".
 Supporters, however, counter that Thailand's mobile phone industry is highly competitive, and that little criticism was raised when the Norwegian firm Telenor acquired Total Access Communication, the country's second largest operator.
 Democrat Party leader Abhisit Vejjajiva had criticised Thaksin earlier for not sufficiently opening up the Thai telecom sector to foreigners.